pytchioma/javascript-mini-projects/README.md

-# javascript-mini-projects
 # JavaScript Mini Projects

 This repository contains a collection of mini projects I built while learning JavaScript and front-end development.
+Each project focuses on strengthening my understanding of core JavaScript concepts through practical, hands-on coding.

 ## Projects